 - Allergic reactions to THC for 24-36% of the population

 - Other contaminants, pesticides, heavy metals, etc in weed or cannabis

 Let's start with THC's direct effect on anxiety.

-It's really tough to find THC by itself since effects of weed or cannabis will also include CBD which has a known anti-anxiety effect by itself (see CBD and anxiety here).
+It's really tough to find THC by itself since the effects of weed or cannabis will also include CBD which has a known anti-anxiety effect by itself (see CBD and anxiety here).

 Most of the studies are on cannabis.

-The effects of THC via weed on the anxiety circuit appear to be biphasic depending on dose.
+The effects of THC via weed on the anxiety circuit appear to be biphasic depending on the dose.

-The majority of users report that consumption of modest amounts of cannabis and CB1 receptor agonists results in euphoria, relaxation, heightened perception, sociability and creativity, moderate to high doses have been reported to elicit phobia, agitation, panic, dysphoria, psychotic manifestations and cognitive impairments
+The majority of users report that consumption of modest amounts of cannabis and CB1 receptor agonists results in euphoria, relaxation, heightened perception, sociability, and creativity, moderate to high doses have been reported to elicit phobia, agitation, panic, dysphoria, psychotic manifestations, and cognitive impairments